John Gilbert (actor)

 John Gilbert (born John Cecil Pringle; July 10, 1897 – January 9, 1936) was an American actor, screenwriter and director.
 He rose to fame during the silent era and became a popular leading man known as "The Great Lover".
 His breakthrough came in 1925 with his starring roles in The Merry Widow and The Big Parade.
 At the height of his career, Gilbert rivaled Rudolph Valentino as a box office draw.

-Gilbert's career declined precipitously when silent pictures gave way to talkies.
-Though Gilbert was often cited as one of the high-profile examples of an actor who was unsuccessful in making the transition to sound films, his decline as a star had far more to do with studio politics and money than with the sound of his screen voice, which was rich and distinctive.
+Gilbert's career declined precipitously when silent pictures gave way to talkies, persistently attributed to his "squeaky voice".
+This has been called into question in later years, with his lower-class diction in speaking roles and personally-motivated studio interference providing alternative explanations.
+Gilbert is often cited as a high-profile example of an actor who was unsuccessful in making the transition to sound films.

 Early life and stage work

 Born John Cecil Pringle in Logan, Utah, to stock-company actor parents, John George Pringle (1865–1929) and Ida Adair Apperly Gilbert (1877–1913), he struggled through a childhood of abuse and neglect, with his family moving frequently and young "Jack" having to attend assorted schools throughout the United States.
 When his family finally settled in California, he attended Hitchcock Military Academy in San Rafael.
 After he left school, Gilbert worked as a rubber goods salesman in San Francisco, then performed with the Baker Stock Company in Portland, Oregon, in 1914.
 He subsequently found work the following year as a stage manager in another stock company in Spokane, Washington, but he soon lost that job when the company went out of business.